-- The GPI Enable control is used to turn GPI on or off.
-Please note that GPI must be disabled in order to edit and configure the individual GPI functions. - The GPI Function A-D and GPI Function E-H sub-menus each contain the controls for their four respective GPI's. - The Function control in each GPI channel determines which available parameter is affected when the input signal is received. - The Lo and Hi controls work together to determine the specific action that occurs to the parameter selected by the Function control.
+- The GPI Function A-D and GPI Function E-H sub-menus each contain the controls for their four respective GPI's. - ♦ The Function control in each GPI channel determines which available parameter is affected when the input signal is received. - ♦ The Lo and Hi controls work together to determine the specific action that occurs to the parameter selected by the Function control.
 Hi is the normal mode of operation.
 Lo is the mode when the GPI is pulled to ground.